1:9

 The boy looked up at her and said nothing, but only slightly nodded.

 “Oh my god.
 Oh my god!” she said.
 “You found something!
 How do you feel?
 You have to go tell someone.
 You will be famous!
 The most famous!
+Did you change a letter somewhere in here?
 Why did you tell me and not the authorities?
 What is wrong with you?
 How could the Parallels and the Echoes miss this!
 You must have thought your Omnia was broken - well it’s not!”

-“Look more closely at the diagram and read the paragraphs,” he said.
+“Look more closely at the diagram and read the paragraphs, it’s more than a small change” he said.
 “Look at it!
 You just scanned and you didn’t read anything.”

 “Who cares what it is?
 It is begotten by you!”

-“Hold on,” Una said, “you mean to say it isn’t just mostly gibberish?
-It means something too?
+“Hold on,” Vee said, “you mean to say it isn’t just mostly gibberish?
+Does it mean something too?
 I thought I was just scanning random words.”

 He stared at her.

-Una went back to the floor and bent once more over the scrool, and as she looked at it, her eyes widened.
+Vee went back to the floor and bent once more over the scroll, and as she looked at it, her eyes widened.
 She spent seven hours reading.
-Over and over again, she could only say, "My God, my God."
+Over and over again, she could only say, "Oh my God, oh my God."

 And then finally, after completing it, she sat down and laid on her back, "What a story?
 And it's never happened before.
 This is unbelievable."